Clashes reported in Sudan's capital on second day of ceasefire

 The fighting pits Sudan's army against the powerful paramilitary Rapid Support Forces (RSF), and erupted as plans for a internationally-backed political transition towards elections under a civilian government were set to be finalised.

-Sudan was already facing severe humanitarian pressures before the conflict broke out on April 15, forcing more than one million people to flee their homes and threatening to destabilise the region.
+Sudan was facing severe humanitarian pressures even before the conflict broke out on April 15, forcing more than 1.1 million people to flee their homes and threatening to destabilise the region.

+More than 300,000 people have now fled Sudan to neighbouring countries, with many crossing into Chad and Egypt in the last few days, Filippo Grandi, head of the U.N. refugee agency, said on Wednesday.

+"Donor contributions to the refugee response plan remain scarce.
+We need more resources, urgently, to support countries hosting refugees," he said in a Tweet.

-The U.N. says that the number of people requiring aid has jumped to 25 million, more than half the population.
+The U.N. says that the number of people requiring aid within Sudan has jumped to 25 million, more than half the population.

 EXPLAINER-Sudan's conflict: Who's backing the rival commanders?